• Skip to primary navigation

 The Basic Multiplier

-This is a basic method for people with normal body type and normal daily activity levels.
+This is a basic method for people with normal body types and daily activity levels.

 • SEDENTARY-14